curiousest/curiousest.github.io/_drafts/2025-03-22-our-lady-of-the-immaculate-commitment.md

 Drone shuffled along the bench and followed the casket in two lines of family members, just behind his sister and mother.
 They exited the church, the casket was carried down the church steps and placed in the rear of the hearse.
 Drone joined his mother, sister, and two cousins in a different car, and they drove to the crematorium.
 They all got out and waited for all the people to arrive so the funeral could progress to the next stage.

 He shuffled away from the group, drawn by an otherworldly pull, feeling like an intruder in this heavy tapestry of mourning.
 With each step, a familiar scent began to whisper at the tip of his tongue.
 Something in the earth, thick—an external echo of the sensation rippling beneath his skin, which felt like a skeletal hand reaching out of his chest, something trying to break free.
 He quickened his pace, the smell beckoning him like an old friend.
-It felt as if he was plummeting through layers of reality, and with each step, Nausea crested higher, pressing against him with a relentless, nauseating insistence.
+It felt as if he was plummeting through layers of reality, and with each step, the Nausea crested higher, pressing against him with a relentless, nauseating insistence.

 Now all alone in the graveyard, this familiar scent crept up stronger.
 Graveyards and familiar smells do not go well together.
 Nausea.
 Not from food or dizziness, it was a painfully grounded sensation.
 Tasting like his mouth had gone inside-out, now wearing his tongue on his forehead like the horn of a unicorn that licked where he was going: someplace incredibly bitter, astringent, a little tangy, a little sweet.
 His mouth puckered up all around the outside of his skull until he became raisin-headed.
 Things aren't supposed to taste like this.
 He tasted *the universe* rather than any one thing in it - the simulation, he could taste it.
 He could taste the simulation.